Tight contact structures without symplectic fillings are everywhere: An algebraic perspective on tightness

 \section{An algebraic perspective on tightness}

-By the work of Bourgeois and van-Koert \cite{MR2646902}, the contact homology, defined rigorously on the homology level by Pardon \cite{pardon2019contact} and Bao-Honda \cite{MR4539062}, vanishes for overtwisted manifolds.
-Motivated from this, Bourgeois and Niederkr\"uger \cite{bourgeois2010towards} introduced the notion of algebraically overtwisted manifolds as follows.
+Bourgeois and van-Koert \cite{MR2646902} showed that contact homology, which has now been defined rigorously on the homology level by Pardon \cite{pardon2019contact} and Bao-Honda \cite{MR4539062}, vanishes for overtwisted contact manifolds.
+Motivated by this, Bourgeois and Niederkr\"uger \cite{bourgeois2010towards} introduced the notion of algebraically overtwisted contact manifolds as follows.

 \begin{definition} Let $Y$ be a contact manifold and $\CHA(Y;\Lambda)$ the contact homology of $Y$ over the Novikov field $\Lambda$.
 One says that: \begin{enumerate} \item $Y$ is \emph{algebraically overtwisted} if $\CHA(Y;\Lambda)=0$ \cite{bourgeois2010towards}; \item $Y$ is \emph{algebraically tight} if $\CHA(Y;\Lambda)\ne 0$. \end{enumerate} \end{definition}